macrobiotus/ships_and_bugs/README.md

-# Analysing combined 18S data from Pearl Harbour, Singapore, Chicago
+# Analysing combined 18S data from Pearl Harbour, Singapore, Chicago and Adelaide

 This folder was created 24.01.2018 by copying folder `/Users/paul/Documents/CU_Pearl_Harbour`.
-Folder was and last updated 26.01.2018.
+Folder was and last updated 26.02.2018.
 The GitHub and Transport folders are version tracked, since they are copies from earlier repositories.
+The first interation of this sub-project has been overwritten with the second iteration

 ## Background

 This folder will be used to combine all project data from individual runs.
-To set this up samples sites included are Singapore Woodlands (SP) and Chicago (CH;both from Notre Dame sequencing efforts), and Pearl Harbour (PH) samples (first run conducted at Cornell).
-Adding samples will likely need trimming of primers, denoising and re-classifying the RDP classifier each time, since species may be shared among locations.
+Sequence runs are processed (at least) until the denoising step and then merged here.
+Current samples include
+   * data of Singapore, Adelaide, Chicago, sourced from `/Users/paul/Documents/CU_SP_AD_CH`
+   * data of Pearl Harbor, sourced from `/Users/paul/Documents/CU_SP_AD_CH` Data will be included via manifest files and metadate files linkedin at `065_merge_data.sh`.
+The following progress notes document the history of the whole repository.
+The latest reprocessing was started on the 26.02.2018.

 ## Progress notes
 *  **24.01.2018** - creating and adjusting folder structure and contents